Ian144/Ian144.github.io/PropertyTesting.md

-## QuickFix(N|J) Echo
+## Using property testing to send random FIX messages to QuickFixJ and QuickFixN

-FsCheck type instance generation can be bent to other purposes, such as generating FIX messages in FsFIXEcho which sends the messages to some other FIX engine modified to just return the message it received, after deserializing and reserializing it.
-QuickFixN and QuickFixJ (C# and Java open source FIX engines) both come with 'Executor' demo projects, these were modified to do just this.
-FsFIXEcho has just enough FIX session logic to be able to login to the modified QuickFix executors, and runs a property test the checks that message that has done the full round-trip is the same as the original outgoing message.
+FsCheck type instance generation can be bent to other purposes, such as generating FIX messages in FsFIXEcho which sends the messages to some other FIX engine application, coded to return the message it received after deserializing and reserializing it.
+QuickFixN and QuickFixJ (C# and Java open source FIX engines) both come with 'Executor' demo projects, these were modified to do just that.
+FsFIXEcho has just enough FIX session logic to be able to login to the modified QuickFix(J|N)executors, and runs a property test that checks that the  message that has done the full round-trip is the same as the original outgoing message.

 FsFIXCodeGen generates F# code from a FIX44.xml spec, but there is more than one version of this file, QuickFixJ's version differs slightly from QuickFixN's.
-The QuickFixN version is downloaded from the QuickFixN GitHub repository by [paket](https://fsprojects.github.io/Paket/) when building FsFIX.
-FsFIXCodeGen will pick this version by default.
-To test against QuickFiXj first run FsFIXCodeGen against the version of FIX44.xml that comes with it (pass the path to FsFIXCodeGen as a command-line parameter).
+To test against QuickFiXJ first run FsFIXCodeGen against the version of FIX44.xml that comes with QuickFiXJ (pass the path to FsFIXCodeGen as a command-line parameter).

-## using FsFIX echo with QuickfixN and QuickfixJ
+This 'echo' testing found issues with FsFIX,

 ### FsFix issues (now resolved)

-FsFIX originally assumed that all fields are in the order they appear in the FIX XML spec, this assumption was incorrect, and QuickFixN and QuickFixJ do not work this way, messages sent to either can be echo'd back with the fields in a different order.
+1. FsFIX originally assumed that all fields are in the order they appear in the FIX XML spec, this assumption was incorrect, and QuickFixN and QuickFixJ do not work this way, messages sent to either can be echo'd back with the fields in a different order.

+2. After fixing the issue above FsFIX was confused when an optional field can appear in the message itself, and again inside repeating group inside the message.
+Specifically the SettlementInstructions message contains an optional SettlInstSource field, but this field also appears inside a repeating group inside the SettlementInstructions message.

 ### FIX spec issues